 All active graduate students may forgive a maximum of two (2) course grades associated with their graduate coursework from the computation of their term and cumulative grade point averages.

 Once a grade is forgiven, the action is final and the grade and credit cannot be restored.
-When a grade is forgiven, the grade and the course are not eligible to be used in the calculation of earned or GPA hours, quality points, or to reach honors for graduation.
+When a grade is forgiven, the grade and the course are not eligible to be used at UAH in the calculation of earned or GPA hours, quality points, or to reach honors for graduation.

 This policy does not affect the number of times a single course may be repeated for credit.